yhs2773/PyTorch-for-Deep-Learning-Machine-Learning-Full-Course/README.md

 # PyTorch for Deep Learning and Machine Learning Full Course

 Welcome to the PyTorch for Deep Learning and Machine Learning Full Course repository!
-This repository contains my personal implementation of Daniel Bourke's PyTorch tutorial.
+This repository contains my implementation of Daniel Bourke's PyTorch tutorial.
 I have followed the original code from the tutorial videos and made some modifications and added comments to enhance understanding.
 I hope you find it useful in your learning journey.

 ## Introduction